 The sanctions request was the headline, but the call also covered the drug fight that has long defined the relationship.
 Colombia’s presidency said the country had met a shared target of eradicating about 30,000 hectares of coca, the raw material for cocaine, and expected to reach 41,000 by the end of 2026.

-That candidate, Abelardo de la Espriella, takes office in August and has aligned himself closely with Washington’s tougher line.
+That candidate, Abelardo de la Espriella, takes office on 7 August 2026 and has aligned himself closely with Washington’s tougher line.
 The call was the first direct contact between Petro and Trump since a White House meeting in February that had eased months of tension.

 The context frames why the request landed when it did.
 Petro has kept an uneasy footing with Washington, criticizing US strikes on suspected drug boats in the Caribbean while at the same time reviving extradition orders and pointing to his eradication figures.